Research Questions

 ---|

-Research postgraduate studies enquiries specific to the department/school’s research should be directed to the Chairman of the Departmental Research Postgraduate Committee:
+Research studies enquiries specific to the Department/School’s research should be directed to the Departmental Research Postgraduate Advisor: Professor JG Shen ( shenjg@hku.hk)

-Information on the research programme, funding support and admission documentations could be referenced online at the Research Postgraduate Admissions website.
+Information on the research programme, funding support and admission requirements could be found on the RPg Admissions website.

 General admission enquiries should be directed to rpgmed@hku.hk.